Vib1240n/A-Cup-Of-Java/README.md

 7. Finally to start the launch the website, type in terminal:
    > sudo ./start.sh

-- Note: The website can take upto 24-48 hours to update on the AWS server.
+- Note: The website can take up to 24-48 hours to update on the AWS server.
 - Note: Loading the entire website will take a couple of minutes